 The LDWA has created guidance outlining some of the protections and assistance employees may need in response to COVID-19.
 Topics include: paid sick leave, disability and unemployment insurance, paid family leave, workplace health and safety, tips for staying healthy, and resources from the CA Department of Public Health.
 View the guidance here.

-The Actors Fund offers a range of financial, disability, and healthcare services to the broader entertainment industry.
+The Entertainment Community Fund offers a range of financial, disability, and healthcare services to the broader entertainment industry.

 - Motion Picture Television Fund